alexdevero/alex-devero-blog/__drafts__/draft--custom-react-hooks.md

-# How to Create Your Own Custom React Hooks
+# How to Create Your Own React Custom Hooks

+React offers a number of built-in hooks you can use right away.
+Aside to these, you can also create your own custom hooks.
+In this tutorial, you will learn what React custom hooks are and how to create your own.
+You will also learn what rules you have to follow when creating custom hooks.

 <!--more-->
 <!--